kamua/lcurvetools/README.md

 ![typical plot of learning curves](img/typical_plot.png)

-**Note:** minimum values of loss curves and the maximum values of metric curves are marked by points.

 Of course, if the `metrics` parameter of the `compile` method is not specified, then the output figure will not contain a metric subplot.

+Minimum values of loss curves and the best values of metric curves are marked by points.
+The best values of metrics are determined based on the specified optimization mode for each metric (see `optimization_modes` parameter).
+By default, the optimization modes are determined automatically.

 Usage of callbacks for the `fit` method can add new keys to the `hist.history` dictionary.
 For example, the [ReduceLROnPlateau](https://keras.io/api/callbacks/reduce_lr_on_plateau/) callback adds the `lr` key with learning rate values for successive epochs.
 In this case the output figure will contain additional subplot with learning rate vertical axis in a logarithmic scale and might look like this: